 Regarding matters of national security, Montgomery County’s EMA has been selected as the host agency for Homeland Security District 7, which is comprised of Cheatham, Dickson, Houston, Humphreys, Montgomery, Robertson, and Stewart counties, along with the areas of Fort Campbell, Ky., and the Tennessee Valley Authority region.
 Members meet regularly to keep abreast of Homeland Security issues within the District, and to coordinate projects for Homeland Security Grant funds.

 And finally, no Emergency Management Agency could be designated as such without a fully functional fire service.
 The Montgomery County Volunteer Fire Service is a long-standing public/private partnership organized into five districts featuring six stations, which provide emergency response services to areas of Montgomery County outside the City of Clarksville.
 Each station is strategically located to ensure maximum participation by volunteer firefighters and rapid response to emergencies.
 These stations are located in Palmyra, St. Bethlehem, Woodlawn, Cunningham, Sango, and the New Providence area (home of the Montgomery County Rescue Squad).
-Construction of a new satellite station to be located in the Cumberland Heights area is set to begin in early 2010.
+In addition to these main stations, Cunningham has two sub-stations, one in Southside and one in the Salem communities.
+Palmyra has a sub-station located in the Cumberland Heights neighborhood, and Woodlawn has a sub-station located in the Dotsonville community.

 While Montgomery County Government provides the Fire Service’s equipment, vehicles, utilities, and insurance, the all-volunteer force must provide the fire stations, fire hall furnishings, personnel, and much of the operational funding.
 To meet their portion of the funding requirements, the more than 200 volunteer firefighters and their families and friends host fund-raising events, solicit donations, and oftentimes give of their own resources to serve the citizens of Montgomery County.